cwkowalski/ASI_AmpyDisplay/README.md

 8. Minimum range slider -- Enable and drag to minimum miles of range needed, to enable a PID control loop that will limit maximum battery current when instantaneous Wh/mi exceeds what would be required for minimum range.
 This limit is recalculated and updated in <20 milliseconds intervals; initial PID parameters are tuned for my own build, an extra display UI is provided with Kp/Ki/Kd sliders for initial tuning on other setups.
 9. Profile selector-- Retune any number of controller variables, between three or more profiles.
 For example, to enable/disable field weakening or adjust phase current from a reasonable thermal limit for max power, down to the stator saturation limit for better efficiency, or yet lower for street-legal power levels.
 10. Digital assist level selector -- If using torque sensor or PAS, allows you to control the digital assist level from the display.
 Power limits can be set for each of 9 levels, regardless of the system/throttle power set in each profile; the smallest of the two determines the torque/PAS limit while the profile limit determines the throttle limit.
 11. Antitheft lock -- Tap lock button to enable antitheft and display PIN input dialog to unlock.
-This requires an additional hardware connection to the 'Pedal-First-Sensor' and either a 3.3v to 5V level shifter OR transistor gate to supply PFS with 5V when enabled.
+This requires an additional hardware connection to the 'Pedal-First-Sensor' and either a 3.3v to 5V level shifter OR transistor gate to supply PFS with 5V when enabled, unless you have the very latest 6.015+ firmware which enables setting pullup resistors for this and Cruise input via MODBUS serial I/O.

 Users can easily construct or theme the existing .ui file using Qt Designer standalone gui application, and pyuic5 command-line converter (e.g. >pyuic5 ampy.ui -o ampy.py) to draw from these existing widgets as desired for any type of display.